NEXT UP ON this.

 By the time you don your graduation robes, you’ll want to start thinking about getting accredited with the DAA.

-If you’re studying an accredited university course, kickstart your membership with the DAA by sending through a confirmation of enrolment.
+If you’re studying an accredited university course, kickstart your membership with the DA by sending through a confirmation of enrolment.
 It’s that easy to become part of a community of dietitians sharing insights and expertise.
 As a student, this can open up a world of valuable networking opportunities, and is an easy way to get your name into the industry.

-Once you graduate, you’ll need to go through the DAA’s Accredited Practising Dietitian Program for credentialing.
+Once you graduate, you’ll need to go through the DA’s Accredited Practising Dietitian Program for credentialing.
 Accreditation means you’ll be recognised by the Australian Government as a dietitian with the skills and qualifications to deliver expert nutrition and dietary advice.

 Deakin’s Dr Paige van der Pligt, a lecturer in nutrition and dietetics, says one of the exciting things about studying dietetics is that it provides a pathway into a wide variety of careers.

 ‘Dietitians often work in a hospital or a community health centre.
 They might work as part of a sports club or in private practice across a variety of disciplines,’ she says.